Carlos Santana Player Props: Pirates vs. Padres

-The Pittsburgh Pirates, including Carlos Santana (.281 slugging percentage in past 10 games, including zero homers), take on starting pitcher Yu Darvish and the San Diego Padres at PETCO Park, Monday at 9:40 PM ET.
+On Tuesday, Carlos Santana (.415 on-base percentage in past 10 games, 93 points above season-long percentage) and the Pittsburgh Pirates face the San Diego Padres, whose starting pitcher will be Blake Snell.
+First pitch is at 9:40 PM ET.

-In his last appearance, he strung together two hits (going 2-for-5 with a double and two RBI) against the Angels.
+In his most recent game, he hit two homers in his most recent appearance (going 3-for-4) against the Padres.

 Carlos Santana Game Info & Props vs. the Padres